nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 ## :e-mail: REQUEST FOR ADDITIONAL DATA

-Additional data are stored in a network attached storage (NAS) and shared throught a personal link sent by email.
-The download is protected by password and the access to the data restricted to a few devices for security reasons.
+Additional data are stored in a network attached storage (NAS) and shared through a personal *link* protected by *password*; both will be provided by email.

+The password is personal and unique.

+The access to the data is restricted to a few devices for security reasons.

 The validity period of the link is limited to the date the download is ultimated.
-Additional data not available will be generated and deleted right after the download.

 Short-term contact:</br>
 To: nicolo.tellini.2@gmail.com </br>